cid-harvard/atlas-playbooks/README.md

 - Sit back and wait till all the stuff downloads.
 It'll download a 350mb VM image, around that much more for all the required python and ubuntu packages.
   Should take around 15 minutes.
+- Finally, run `vagrant ssh` to get in, then `cd /srv/atlas/` and `source env/bin/activate` to get into the virtualenv.
+Then go in `django_files` and run `manage.py runserver 0.0.0.0:8000`.
+The 0.0.0.0 is important to get django to answer requests on ports other than localhost (which would be the case when trying to access it from outside the virtual box).

 Usage Info
 ---------